-20. What restrictions on the transfer of shares by shareholders are commonly contained in the investment documentation?
+20. What restrictions on the transfer of shares by shareholders are commonly contained in the investment documentation or the company's organisational documents?

 The contractual investment documentation commonly includes the following restrictions on the transfer of shares, which may be subject to certain agreed exceptions: